-These nifty plant labels keep on expanding with a growing branch, and are easy to make from old plastic milk bottles.
+These plant labels keep on expanding with a growing branch

 A quick reference for the seven layers of a forest garden, because I can only ever remember 3 of them (see my logo)…

 Make a bird nesting box for your garden.
-All you need is 4½ feet of 6"x1", a saw, half a dozen screws, a bit of old inner tube and a hole saw.
+All you need is 4½ feet of 6"x1" timber, a saw, half a dozen screws, a bit of old inner tube and a hole saw.

 A nurse tree is a temporary shelter plant for a newly planted tree

 Summary of how to create a nutrient budget for your forest garden

 Perennial vegetables are less work and more nutritious but it’s a big cultural shift to adopt new veg.
 Here’s a simple table of perennial vegetable equivalents to annual vegetables to help the process.